 Never have the time to measure out a million fixings for a morning sip?
-Save time by buying the ingredients in bulk, blending your favorite beverage, and then freezing the mixture in muffin tips.
+Save time by buying the ingredients in bulk, blending your favorite beverage, and then freezing the mixture in muffin tins.
 Next time you need a shake, stat, toss two or three “smoothie cups” in a blender for a quick and easy breakfast.
 Pro tip: Upgrade to a high-powered blender (we see you Ninja Pro!) to blend frozen foods with ease.
 Photo and recipe: Matt / Muffin Tin Mania

 4. Chop or spiralize raw vegetables in advance.

 Too hangry to make dinner at the end of a long day?
 Cut veggies in bulk ahead of time to avoid wasting precious minutes chopping on busy weeknights.
 You can make this step a breeze with a simple Spiralizer (around $30 apiece).
 Zucchini noodles (“zoodles”) and butternut squash noodles will stay fresh in the fridge for 3-5 days, and chopped vegetables like carrots, onion and pepper will last a week when refrigerated properly in a sealed plastic bag or container.
 Photo and tip: Ali / Inspiralized